Panthers win the NFC South thanks to help from Falcons. Jaguars secure the AFC South

 The Panthers (8-9) clinched the division title when the Falcons beat the Saints 19-17 on Sunday to eliminate the Tampa Bay Buccaneers.

 Led by second-year coach Dave Canales and third-year quarterback Bryce Young, the Panthers are the NFC's No. 4 seed and will host either the Rams (11-5) or 49ers (12-5).
-It's their first playoff appearance since 2017, when they lost a wild-card game two years after they went 15-1 and lost the Super Bowl.
+It's their first playoff appearance under owner David Tepper and first since 2017, when they lost a wild-card game two years after they went 15-1 and lost the Super Bowl.

+“I’m so grateful to have one more opportunity to get back to work where we can get on the grass, go through the preparation and have our meetings,” Canales said Sunday.
+“Once we are in cleats and on that grass it’s like the next thing becomes clear, the focus of what we are doing. ...
+It’s like here we go, we get one opportunity and let’s make this statement true: 1-0 with a chance to win a championship.
+How long can we keep that statement true?”

 The Buccaneers (8-9) beat Carolina on Saturday to stay alive for an extra day but lost a three-team tiebreaker with the Falcons also finishing 8-9.
 Tampa Bay started 6-2 before losing seven of nine, failing to win its fifth straight division title.